Sister website: https://immunotherapy.pharmacy.vcu.edu/

-Openings for postdocs and graduate students (PhD, MS) are available in the lab to work on projects in areas of immunotherapy of cancer and autoimmune diseases, immunoenginering, gene editing, nanomedicines/nanovaccines, and nucleic acid drugs.
+Openings for postdocs, graduate students (PhD, MS), visiting students and scholars, undergraduate students, and high-school students are available in the lab to work on projects in areas of immunotherapy of cancer and autoimmune diseases, immunoenginering, gene editing, nanomedicines/nanovaccines, and nucleic acid drugs.
 Animal work experience and other related research experiences are preferred.
+Contact the lab at for details.

 We are passionate about drug delivery, or specifically engineering molecular or nano- medicines to deliver immunomodulatory molecules to engineer the immune system for the treatment and prevention of immune-related diseases, including cancer.